ZainNasir2561/TicTacToe/README.md

 Although a Tic-Tac-Toe project might seem somewhat minuscule to the average person,

-I decided to use this project to hone my skils in various programming concepts regarding
+I decided to use this project to hone my skills in various programming concepts regarding

 components, conditionals, and states.